Nepiki/Guides/Adventures-of-Dino-Riki,-The-(NES).md

 **Overview**

 - Estimated achievement difficulty: 8/10
-- Approximate amount of time to master: 7+ hours (Depending on skill).
+- Approximate amount of time to master: 7+ hours (Depending on skill)
 - Minimum number of playthroughs needed: 1 (plus replaying the first 3 stages a few times)
 - Number of missable achievements: 6
 - Do cheats disable achievements?: Yes, pressing Up+Start at the game over screen to restart at the stage you were will affect some achievements (mentionned in the achievement name)